Iceberg Storage¶

 Table Maintenance¶

 Iceberg tables require periodic maintenance including snapshot expiration, data file compaction, and orphan file cleanup.
-For procedures and recommended schedules, see the Iceberg Maintenance documentation.
+See the Iceberg Maintenance documentation.

 Related Documentation¶